joey-the-33rd/joey-the-33rd/README.md

 ---

-### 2️⃣ AI Weather Predictor for Kenya (Machine Learning & Web)
+### 2️⃣ AI Weather Predictor & Farmer Assist for Kenyan Region (Machine Learning & Web)

 🌦️ AI-powered web app that **analyzes weather patterns and predicts future forecasts** in Kenya using machine learning.
+Bridging the gap (***from traditional ways to ultra-mordern AI Driven AgriBiz***) for the North, and Central Rift Valley bread-basket regions, with a focus to enhancing the **21% - 27% Kenyan Agro-Based GDP contributions raise to 35%+.**

 - **Tech Stack:** Python, TensorFlow, Flask, React.js
 - **Features:**